Skip to Content

 In School and in the Community

-In the school setting, teachers should create bilingual classrooms that incorporate both English and the home language(s), celebrating the diverse linguistic and cultural backgrounds of students.
+In the school setting, teachers can create bilingual classrooms that incorporate both English and the home language(s), celebrating the diverse linguistic and cultural backgrounds of students.
 Engaging the community by providing resources and opportunities to learn about and practice these languages will also support dual language learners.

 Supportive Strategies and Tips for Parents